Last Minute Mortgage Denial By Mortgage Underwriters

 - However, and unfortunately, many loan officers issue a pre-approval letter without having it underwritten

 - What these loan officers are doing is issuing a pre-qualification letter and not pre-approval

-- A pre-qualification letter is just a letter of intent that the mortgage lender feels confident that the mortgage loan applicant is qualified and meets mortgage lending guidelines and the lender is willing to proceed with the mortgage approval process.
+- A pre-qualification letter is just a letter of intent that loan officers feel confident that the mortgage loan applicant is qualified and meets mortgage guidelines and feels that the lender is willing to proceed with the mortgage approval process

 When Is The Pre-Approval Letter Issued?

 Often times, loan officers issue pre-approval after the mortgage loan applicant completes the mortgage loan application.

 - The mortgage loan originator runs a credit report and reviews the credit history and credit scores